 Jeannine Kuhl Memorial Gamebird Industry Scholarship

-The purpose of this scholarship is to increase awareness of, and support career opportunities in, the gamebird industry, defined as the raising of pheasants, chukar, quail, Hungarian partridge, and other upland gamebirds.
-It may also include strongly related fields like recreational upland gamebirds hunting clubs, veterinary science, or research programs for gamebirds.
-It’s the responsibility of the applicant to prove the relatedness of the field in the required essay.
+The purpose of this scholarship is to increase awareness,and support career opportunities in the gamebird industry(defined asthe raising of pheasants, chukar, quail, Hungarian partridge and other upland gamebirds).Consideration may also includeapplicants with an interest in strongly related fields likeupland gamebird hunting clubs, veterinary science or veterinary research programs.

-This is a one-time $2,500 scholarship, awarded in increments over two years.
-The total amount will be paid in $750 increments each of the first two semesters the first year and $500 each semester for the second year.
-Continuous enrollment in an acceptable program must be maintained or graduation status attained to be eligible for this award.
+This is a one-time, $2,500 scholarship, awarded in increments over two years.
+The total amount will be paid in $750 increments each of the first two semesters the first year and $500 each semester the second year.
+Continuous enrollment in an acceptable program must be maintained, or graduation status attained to be eligible for this award.
 The award will be paid directly to the academic institution on behalf of the awardee.
+High school graduates that have been accepted to college, or current college students in an applicable area of study are eligible.

-Funding for the scholarship is through private sponsorship by Elkhorn Farms & Hatchery, administered through the North American Gamebird Foundation.
+Funding for the scholarship is through private sponsorship by Elkhorn Farms & Hatchery, administered through the North American Gamebird Foundation (NAGF).

 Criteria for Award:

-- Financial need, specifically total costs and deficit incurred, additional scholarships sought and received.
+- Financial need, specifically total costs, and additional scholarships sought and received.

-- Academic achievement, shown by grade point average, test scores, etc. While applicants gifted in hands-on practical and physical skills may not always test highly in academics, a passing grade point average is required, and effort and diligence documented by letters of recommendation from academic associates provided.
+- Academic achievement, shown by grade point average, test scores, etc. While applicants gifted in hands-on practical and physical skills may not always test highly in academics, a passing grade point average is required.
+Two letters of recommendation from past or current academic instructors must be provided.

-- Extent of community involvement and leadership skills.
-Extracurricular and community activities show a rounded-out individual who has the skills to lead others.
+- Evidence of community involvement and leadership skills will be awarded in evaluating applications.
+Extracurricular and community activities show a well-rounded individual who has the skills to lead others.

-- Work history and/or previous achievements in gamebird related fields.
+- Work history and/or previous achievements in gamebird related fields or similar agricultural work.
 Being already involved shows a serious intent to continue in the field.

-- Writing skills, demonstrated by an application essay indicating the value of this scholarship, future goals and plans.
+- Applicants must submit an essay indicating the value of this scholarship, future goals and plans.
 Communication skills in the form of writing is a way to communicate a message with a larger audience.
-This essay may be adapted for use in the North American Gamebird Association publication, the NAGA News.
+This essay may be adapted for use in the North American Gamebird Association publication, NAGA News.

 - While membership in the NAGA is not required, preference will be granted to those showing an interest in the trade association of the gamebird industry.

-- All components of this application must be included to be considered for processing.
-Incomplete applications will be discarded.
+- Allelements of these guidelines must be addressed in the application to be considered for processing.

-- The staff of Elkhorn Farms & Hatchery will narrow the field of applicants to 10, based on the criteria listed above.
+- The staff of Elkhorn Farms & Hatchery will narrow the field of applicants to no more than 10 applicants, based on the criteria listed above.

-- From that pool of applicants, the scholarship committee of the NAGF will select the finalist by August 30, 2019.
+- The scholarship committee of the NAGF will select the finalist by May 15, 2020.
 The finalist will be contacted via phone and letter from the NAGF.

 The results of the scholarship will be announced on the NAGA website, published in the November/December issue of the NAGA News and distributed through outdoor sports news outlets.